Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/GRK2-aptamer.md

 <p class="header_box" id="SELEX">SELEX</p>
 <p>In 2008, Mayer, G.et al. used a structurally constrained RNA library in vitro selection.
-After 12 selection cycles the enriched RNA library was analyzed for GRK2 binding, The enriched RNA library was cloned and the sequences of 18 monoclones were determined<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
+After 12 selection cycles the enriched RNA library was analyzed for GRK2 binding.
+The enriched RNA library was cloned and the sequences of 18 monoclones were determined<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br>
 Detailed information are accessible on <a href="{{ site.url }}{{ site.baseurl }}/SELEX" target="_blank" style="color:#520049"><b><i>SELEX</i></b></a> page.</p>
 <br>
 <br>